 Dry Powder Fire Extinguisher

-A dry powder can only be used for Class D or combustible metal burns.
+A dry powder extinguisher puts out Class D or combustible metal burns.
 The dry powder fire extinguisher works by smothering the burning material with a dry powder extinguishing agent, separating it from oxygen, and removing the heat.
-Dry chemical fire extinguishers should not be mistaken with dry powder fire extinguishers (rated D).
+Dry chemical fire extinguishers should not be mistaken for dry powder fire extinguishers (rated D).
 Using a dry chemical extinguisher on a Class D fire will either increase the fire’s strength or render it ineffective.